listen to: Bhimpalasi.mp3

 I'm hoping that a good psychic person can read where this energy is coming from and help me clear it.
 I feel like I'm churning inside and most of the day I am in a sort of a trance.

 | A: |

-Rahu gives a lot of that"churning" that you're describing, but it also usually propels a person into an exciting change of some kind.
-I think Rahu is working well for you and you will achieve the change you desire.
+Rahu gives a lot of that churning that you're describing, but it also usually propels a person into an exciting change of some kind.
+It is likely that Rahu is working well for you and you will achieve the change you desire.

 The trance state is a typical Rahu result caused by intense activity of subconscious materials moving up into your conscious awareness.
 We become fascinated with the internal spiritual movements and don't register much of what's happening in the conventional social world during periods of Rahu the Shaman!
 Those points of disgust are also part of the cycle of Rahu.
 We all have them; Rahu rising people have them more often.
 Rahu is the force that makes us re-incarnate.
 It's a pretty disgusting process, turning our beautiful free cosmic flying spirits into meat-bodies.
 I agree!

 A good psychic can in fact assist you in locating those points, but you can also do the work yourself.
 I personally think you'll have better results by being ruthlessly honest with yourself.
 Now is the time for intensive journaling. your communication skills are powerful now - expansive, creative, and * deep.*

 One suggestion: Rahu in your chart lies at the birth point, so it is double strong.
 It is entirely possible that your mother did not want to be pregnant when you were in her womb.
 But you were a strong little spirit and you survived.
 Of course maternal instincts are very strong, and she learned to love you once that charming little baby had arrived!
 However *anyone* with rising nodes (Rahu-Ketu ) had some dramatic events in the womb.